lumusitech/frontend-angular-zoneless-review-v19/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

-## Created with `ng new angular19`, with SCSS, Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering), Server Routing and App Engine APIs (Developer Preview).
+## Created with `ng new angular19`, with SCSS, Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering), Server Routing and App Engine APIs (Developer Preview)

 ## Initial changes